 Prior studies attempting to assess value rely upon costs estimated using hospital-level charges rather than actual payments.23,24 Hospital charges are problematic because they rely upon inflated figures that are typically several times actual costs.
 Further, charge-to-cost conversion ratios are hospital-specific and preclude reliable hospital comparison.
 In contrast, we utilized payments from private insurance carriers which are superior to charges and estimated costs as payments are a direct measure of prices paid for care.
 Payment data provide a better measure of the costs of care from a patient and societal perspective.
 To date, a barrier to this kind of work using payments is that valid payment information has been nearly impossible to obtain directly from the source as financial transparency is lacking.
 Using a novel approach made possible by access to the HCCI dataset of hospital payments, our proposed research is the first to examine actual payments across CH and NCH from four of the nation’s largest insurers.

 Another challenge to assess value is that outcomes for common procedures are favorable with low rates of complications.
 Our study found there was no significant difference in the rate of surgical complications or readmissions within 30, 60, or 90 days of surgery at any of the hospital types, and the rate of complications and readmissions was exceedingly rare.
 It has been shown that clinical data is better than claims data when assessing complication rates, however, for these routine, commonly performed procedures with rare complication event rates, we expect that claims data would be reliable.
-Additionally, we evaluated readmission rates which are a reliable outcome metric regardless of if claims or clinical data are utilized.25 The selection of the index procedures evaluated in our study was intentional to be representative of procedures that could be considered inpatient as well as outpatient.
+Additionally, we evaluated readmission rates which are a reliable outcome metric regardless of if claims or clinical data are utilized.25 Readmission rates have also been shown to be higher for medically complex patients (REF).
+Our study demonstrated that for these procedures of interest readmission rates were similar regardless of CH status.
+This suggests similar comorbidity profiles and severity of illness between CH and NCH.
+The selection of the index procedures evaluated in our study was intentional to be representative of procedures that could be considered inpatient as well as outpatient.
 Further, we sampled procedures from a wide variety of children’s surgical subspecialities encompassing the full spectrum of children’s surgical care including general surgery, otolaryngology, orthopedic surgery, urology, ophthalmology, and neurosurgery.

 Variation exists in how hospitals are defined as CH.
 We used a previously described rigorous method to classify hospitals as either CH or NCH based on American Hospital Association (AHA) survey results, publicly available data, and proportion of pediatric discharges based on HCCI data to validate the classifications.20 Multiple publicly available data points were used for validation, some of which were membership in the Children’s Hospital Association, Children’s Oncology Group, and pediatric trauma center designation.
 Multiple sensitivity analyses were performed to compare CH-A to CH-B to NCH, etc. and we found consistent results.20